 The root DNS system is also upgraded over time: more servers/sites/links have been and will be added to its infrastructure.
-As an example, see the right most column of Table 1 that shows the configuration of each root server letter in 2008.
+As an illustration, we show in the right most column of Table 1 the configuration of each root server letter in 2008.